 A survey by Leslie Purver (held at Elstree Museum) notes that in 1935 Ms Woodward lived in 1, Alice Saltwell in 2, Edith Beech & Mrs Skinner in 3.
 In other words, there were 4 residents.

 Ivy Randall lived in the almshouse from 1953 till at least 2003.
 She had been the cook at the nearby school, but by 1953 she had two hip replacements, and found the walk up the hill to be too difficult.
 There were objections to her being offered an almshouse because she was only 40 years old, but the bishop over-ruled them.
 She continued cooking meals at the rectory for the school children for another 20 years, retiring when she was 60.
 While her accommodation was modernised, she still used her aged gas cooker for 50 years.

 In April 2020 the Elstree Almshouse charity was still listed with the Charity Commission ref 240528.
 The deed of appointment was dated the 20th March 1884 and there were schemes of the 27th October 1959 and the 30th January 1967.
 The Charitable objects were listed as almshouses for the poor of the parish.
 However the last accounts filed were in 2015.
 The 2015 accounts only showed about £1000 income, with spending of about £100.
 While a newspaper article records a resident in 2003, they were not listed by the Almshouse Association in 2016, and a studio flat was advertised for rent in early 2020.
-These factors raise a question about the almshouse provision as a going concern but at the time of writing this has not been established.
+A resident in June 2020 confirmed the property was now privately owned.

 3 New Road and 1 and 2 High Street, Elstree